-The Atlassian Confluence MCP Server is a Node.js/TypeScript implementation of the Model Context Protocol that allows AI systems to securely interact with your Confluence spaces, pages, and content in real time.
-It enables AI assistants to access and query your Confluence knowledge base with simple commands.
+A Node.js/TypeScript Model Context Protocol (MCP) server for Atlassian Confluence Cloud that enables AI systems to securely interact with your Confluence spaces, pages, and content in real time.
+This server provides a standardized way for AI assistants to access and search your Confluence knowledge base with minimal configuration.

 mcp-confluence-access